astronomer/docs/learn/intro-to-airflow.md

 ---
-title: "An introduction to Apache Airflow"
+title: "An introduction to Apache Airflow®"
 sidebar_label: "Introduction to Airflow"
 id: intro-to-airflow
-description: "Learn what Apache Airflow is and what problems it solves.
+description: "Learn what Apache Airflow® is and what problems it solves.
 Get free access to valuable learning resources."
 ---

 import CodeBlock from '@theme/CodeBlock';
 import example_astronauts from '!!raw-loader!../code-samples/dags/intro-to-airflow/example_astronauts.py';

-[Apache Airflow](https://airflow.apache.org/) is an open source tool for programmatically authoring, scheduling, and monitoring data pipelines.
+[Apache Airflow®](https://airflow.apache.org/) is an open source tool for programmatically authoring, scheduling, and monitoring data pipelines.
 Every month, millions of new and returning users download Airflow and it has a large, active open source [community](https://airflow.apache.org/community/).
 The core principle of Airflow is to define data pipelines as code, allowing for dynamic and scalable workflows.

 This guide offers an introduction to Apache Airflow and its core concepts.
 You'll learn about: